CV examples

 Download this CV example - a university student CV.

-In the student CV example above, Penelope is a third-year university student looking to kickstart her career in Human Resources.
-She opted for a one-column format and a simple student CV template.
-During her studies, Penelope gained relevant experience, both professionally and voluntarily.
-By including education at the top of the CV, we can draw attention to key skills and qualifications.
+This student CV sample features Penelope, a third-year university student looking to kickstart her career in Human Resources.
+She opted for a one-column format and a simple CV template.
+By including education at the top of the CV, she draws the recruiter's attention to key skills and qualifications.
 Part-time or voluntary experience has been strategically incorporated into the additional experience section with years only.

 Start now

-A profile summary, also known as a personal profile, is a brief professional statement at the top of your CV that summarises your areas of expertise and achievements.
+A personal statement, also known as a personal profile, is a brief professional statement at the top of your CV summarising your areas of expertise and achievements.
 Start by highlighting your education, previous work history, and career goals.
 Keep it clear, concise, and specific to the job description you’re targeting.

 To learn more, read our blog article on how to write a personal profile.